Democrats boycotting Amy Coney Barrett hearing decry vote as a 'sham'

 "My Democratic Senate colleagues and I boycotted the Supreme Court nominee committee vote today," she tweeted.
 "Let's be clear: this nomination process is a sham and shows how Republicans will stop at nothing to strip health care from millions of Americans with pre-existing conditions."

-For weeks, Democrats have made the case that Barrett would vote with the conservative majority on the court to undo the Affordable Care Act when the case comes before the court on Nov.
+For weeks, Democrats have made the case that Barrett would vote with the conservative majority on the court to undo the Affordable Care Act when the case is heard on Nov.
 10 based on her past statements against President Obama's health care law.

 DEMOCRATS RESIGNED THAT AMY CONEY BARRETT CONFIRMATION IS INEVITABLE: 'WE CAN'T STOP THE OUTCOME'